garethltm/obsibrain/COMPSCI345 - Human-computer Interaction/Nielsen's Heuristics.md

 6. Recognition Rather Than Recall
 7. Flexibility & Efficiency of Use
 8. Aesthetic & Minimalist Design
-9. Help Users to Recognise
+9. Help Users to:
+	1. Recognise
+	2. Diagnose
+	3. Recover from Errors
+10. Help & Documentation